massimovar/LearningFTOptix/chapters/best_practice.md

-# 🚀 Best Practices for FTOptix
+# 🚀 Best Practice for FTOptix

 ## 1. UI Design Principles
 - [ ] Ensure UI is efficient and responsive